Coffee: Species variations

 Of the two main species grown, arabica coffee (from C. arabica) is generally more highly regarded than robusta coffee (from C. canephora).
 Robusta coffee tends to be bitter and has less flavor but a better body than arabica.
-For these reasons, about three-quarters of coffee cultivated worldwide is C. arabica.
-Robusta strains also contain about 40–50% more caffeine than arabica.
+For these reasons, about three-quarters of the coffee cultivated worldwide is C. arabica.
+Robusta strains contain about 40–50% more caffeine than arabica.
 Consequently, this species is used as an inexpensive substitute for arabica in many commercial coffee blends.
 Good quality robusta beans are used in traditional Italian espresso blends to provide a full-bodied taste and a better foam head (known as crema).

-Additionally, Coffea canephora is less susceptible to disease than C. arabica and can be cultivated in lower altitudes and warmer climates where C. arabica will not thrive.
+Additionally, robusta is less susceptible to disease than arabica and can be cultivated in lower altitudes and warmer climates where arabica does not thrive.
 The robusta strain was first collected in 1890 from the Lomani River, a tributary of the Congo River, and was conveyed from the Congo Free State (now the Democratic Republic of the Congo) to Brussels to Java around 1900.
 From Java, further breeding resulted in the establishment of robusta plantations in many countries.
-In particular, the spread of the devastating coffee leaf rust (Hemileia vastatrix), to which C. arabica is vulnerable, hastened the uptake of the resistant robusta.
-Hemileia vastatrix is a fungal pathogen and results in light, rust-colored spots on the undersides of coffee plant leaves.
-Hemileia vastatrix grows exclusively on the leaves of coffee plants.
+In particular, the spread of the devastating coffee leaf rust (caused by the fungal pathogen Hemileia vastatrix) hastened the uptake of the resistant robusta.
+The pathogen results in light, rust-colored spots on the undersides of coffee plant leaves.
+It grows exclusively on the leaves of coffee plants.
 Coffee leaf rust is found in virtually all countries that produce coffee.

 Beans from different countries or regions can usually be distinguished by differences in flavor, aroma, body, and acidity.
-These taste characteristics are dependent not only on the coffee's growing region but also on genetic subspecies (varietals) and processing.
+These taste characteristics are dependent on the coffee's growing region, genetic subspecies (varietals), and processing.
 Varietals are generally known by the region in which they are grown, such as Colombian, Java, and Kona.
 Arabica coffee beans are cultivated mainly in Latin America, eastern Africa or Asia, while robusta beans are grown in central Africa, southeast Asia, and Brazil.

+Coffee can also be blended with medicinal or functional mushrooms, of which some of the most frequently used include lion's mane, chaga, Cordyceps, and reishi.
+Mushroom coffee has about half the caffeine of standard coffee.
+However, drinking mushroom coffee can result in digestive issues, and high amounts can result in liver toxicity.
+There is little clinical evidence for the benefits of mushroom coffee.

 Pests and treatments

+Fungi

-Mycena citricolor, commonly referred to as American Leaf Spot, is a fungus that can affect the whole coffee plant.
-It can grow on leaves, resulting in leaves with holes that often fall from the plant.
+Coffee wilt disease or tracheomycosis is a common vascular wilt found in Eastern and Central Africa that can kill coffee trees it infects.
+It is induced by the fungal pathogen Gibberella xylarioides.
+It can affect several Coffea species and could potentially threaten production worldwide.
+Mycena citricolor, American leaf spot, is a fungus that can affect the entire coffee plant.
+It grows on leaves, resulting in leaves with holes that often fall from the plant.
 It is a threat primarily in Latin America.